 Very few studies have been done to understand the software development process by the analysis of changed lines.
 While the software project we analyzed had modules varying in sizes from 50 lines of code to 50,000 lines of code, we did not consider the individual module sizes separately.
-It will be interesting to know if there is a relation between the size of the module and the probability of error due to change.
-Our intuition is that changes (irrespective of change size) made to larger files will introduce more errors since the developer may not have an understanding of the larger modules.
+Is there a relationship between the size of the module and the probability of error due to change?
+Our intuition is that changes (irrespective of change size) made to larger files will introduce more errors since the developer is less likely to have an understanding of the larger modules.

 In this analysis, we have only considered those defects that were introduced in the lines affected by the change.
 However, making a change to a part of the code could affect another part of the same module, either very close to the changed lines or in other parts of the program.
 In the future we intend to extend this research to study localization effects of making changes.
+Finally, to understand fully the small set of changes that result in faults, some of them catastrophic, we need to investigate the context of those changes.
+Are there common characteristics in the code that is changed?
+For example, is it in abnormal rather than normal code - studies in interface faults by one of the authors showed that a significant number of faults occurred in error handling code [19][20].
+Are there common characteristics in the changes themselves?
+Are there domain specific aspects to this set of changes or are they uniform across domains?
+Etc.